Electoral College, ADVISORY

 SENT:

 ELECTORAL COLLEGE -SAFE HARBOR: President Donald Trump is still falsely claiming he won reelection, but Tuesday marked a deadline in federal law that essentially locks in President-elect Joe Biden’s victory.
 Other than Wisconsin, every state appears to have met the safe harbor deadline that means Congress has to accept the electoral votes that will be cast next week and sent to the Capitol for counting on Jan.
 6. Those votes will elect Biden as president.
-SENT: 750 words, photos.
+Story moved Tuesday, Dec.
+8.

+ELECTORAL COLLEGE -EXPLAINER: Explainer on the Electoral College and what the process on Dec.
+14 will look like.
+Story moved Friday, Dec.
+11.

 UPCOMING: